GMC Sierra 3500HD Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance prices for a GMC Sierra 3500HD are $1,150 every 12 months including full coverage.
-Comprehensive costs on average $186 a year, collision costs $250, and liability coverage costs around $534.
-A liability-only policy costs as low as $588 a year, with high-risk insurance costing around $2,474.
-Teenage drivers cost the most to insure at $4,630 a year or more.
+U.S. average insurance rates for a GMC Sierra 3500HD are $1,150 a year including full coverage.
+Comprehensive costs around $186, collision costs $250, and liability coverage costs around $534.
+Liability-only insurance costs as low as $588 a year, with high-risk driver insurance costing around $2,474.
+Teens pay the highest rates at $4,630 a year or more.

 Average premium for full coverage: $1,150

-Prices include $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
-Prices are averaged for all 50 U.S. states and Sierra 3500HD trim levels.
+Price estimates include $500 policy deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and for all Sierra 3500HD models.

-The examples above highlight why it is important to compare prices based on a specific location and their own driving history, rather than using average rates.
+The ranges above highlight why everyone should compare prices for a specific zip code and risk profile, rather than using averaged prices.

 Use the form below to get customized rates for your location.